2017 Update: According to Govtrack.com, Aaron’s Law “was introduced on June 20, 2013, in a previous session of Congress, but was not enacted.”

-While the protection of physical property is as old as human history, protection of intellectual property — indeed, the very concept of such a thing — is a recent idea.
+Since australopithecus africanus plodded across African desserts, humanoid species have developed ways to protect themselves and their flocks.
+But the protection of intellectual property — indeed, the very concept of such a thing — is a recent idea.

-Copyrights didn’t exist in the days of Shakespeare, whose plays have come to us from pirated quartos published without permission.
-And after the development of the printing press, laws were passed granting exclusive rights to print books; but this form of protection applied to printers, rather than authors.
+Copyrights didn’t exist in the days of Shakespeare, whose plays came to us via pirated quartos published without permission.

-It was not until 1710, in the history of copyright law, that officials created the first statute to prohibit certain uses of another person’s intellectual property, the Statute of Anne.
-And over the next three centuries, copyright laws spread like wildfire across the globe.
+It wasn’t until 1710, under the Statute of Anne, that officials first prohibited certain uses of another person’s intellectual property.
+Over the next three centuries, copyright laws spread like wildfire around the globe.